MicrosoftDocs/architecture-center/docs/reference-architectures/iot-content.md

 ## Next steps

-For more information about the individual pieces of a solution architecture, see the following topics:
+For more information about the individual pieces of a solution architecture, see the following product pages:

 - [Azure IoT Edge](/azure/iot-edge/)
 - [Azure IoT Hub](/azure/iot-hub/)